 Rethinking Language and Gender Research: Theory and Practice - Victoria Bergvall Rethinking Language and Gender Research is the first book focusing on language and gender to explicitly challenge the dichotomy of female and male use of language.
 It represents a turning point in language and gender studies, addressing the political and social consequences of popular beliefs about women's language and men's language and proposing new ways of looking at language and gender.
 The essays take a fresh approach to the study of subjects such as language and sex and the use of language to produce and maintain power and prestige.
 Topics explored in this text include sex and the brain; the language of a rape hearing; teenage language; radio talk show exchanges; discourse strategies of African American women; political implications for language and gender studies; the relationship between sex and gender and the construction of identity through language.

 Representing gender in children's reading materials would a boy have been shown with flowers in the 1970s?
 Are girls and boys portrayed differently in children’s reading materials today than in the past?
 During the 1970s and 80s, studies of children’s reading materials found that males not only featured more than females but also they tended to take the lead roles and were more active than their female counterparts, who were often restricted to traditional stereotyped roles.
 Many of these earlier studies of gender in children’s reading material analysed the texts based on their content, which meant that researchers made their own judgements about what was sexist and what was not.
+Now, however, advances in computer and electronic technology mean that ‘corpus linguistics’ can be used to analyse texts more systematically.
 Macalister based his study on New Zealand’s School Journal, a multi-authored journal of prose, drama and poetry, published and distributed to New Zealand school children every year.
-In the first three issues of the Journal, Macalister found that ‘boy/s’ outnumbered ‘girl/s’.

 Level Up: English Language - Language and gender Language and Gender There are two different types of Language and Gender questions you could be asked about: representations of gender and gender in action.
 For instance, magazine articles, adverts and books all include representations of gender (usually stereotypes) and not what males and females are really like.
 Transcripts, however, will show you how gender differences affect language (unless they are faked, be careful!)
 A distinction you must understand: The big question in linguistics: does being female affect a person's language, or is it merely the attitude towards feminine that make us think there is a difference?
 Gender Researchers Many leading linguists have a thing or two to say about language and gender.
 Difference Theory As the title indicates, the difference theory is the idea that males and females really do converse differently.
 A big advocate of this approach is Deborah Tannen.
 She also said of males and females: Well... she's the researcher, I suppose, but..."
 Christine Howe